 I love this bundt cake recipe with a simple lemon icing!
 It’s made with fresh lemon juice and confectioner’s sugar.
 You can make the glaze thin or thick by adjusting the amount of sugar you add.
 Make the lemon icing and drizzle it over the cake when cooled.
 The cake can stand at room temperature for 1 day, then I recommend refrigerating it.
 Just place it into an airtight container or plastic bag.
 When ready to enjoy, reheat a slice in the microwave for 15 seconds for a fresh-baked tasting cake!
 If desired, you can also enjoy this cake with my ‘Easy Lemon Curd’ recipe.
 Use the lemon juice from the zested lemon to make it!

 Enjoyed this easy cake recipe?
-Check out some of my other recipes for next time!
+Check out some of my other recipes you’re sure to enjoy!

 - Pineapple Bundt Cake – topped with whipped cream!
 So delicious and easy to make!